SmileiPIC/tutorials/advanced_vtk.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 A Laguerre-Gauss laser pulse enters the window, where test electrons are present.
-The laser pushes the electrons out of its propagation axis through ponderomotive force.
+The laser pushes the electrons out of its propagation axis through its ponderomotive force.

 ----